 Darling Harbour, Madame Tussaud, Sydney Zoo

 For beach lovers, you can take a bus (A$2-4 around 40 min) cheapest option but slowest or by train (A$4-7 for 20 min) or taxi (A$28-35 about 10 min) from Sydney town.
 Bondi Beach beckons with its great surf, café scene, and cosmopolitan vibe.
-The water here is pretty cool, my leg shivers when it touches the sea water but some still dive in.
+The water here is pretty cool, my leg shivers when it touches the seawater but some still dive in.
 For amazing ocean views, take the coastal walk along the cliffs from Bondi to Coogee.
 Other ocean beaches you can visit include Cronulla (the only one easily accessible by train from the city), Bronte, Tamarama, and Maroubra.
 A 30-minute ferry ride from the city, Manly is another favorite seaside destination with its beachfront promenade, netted ocean pool, and excellent shops and restaurants.
-Further north from the city, surfers will find some fantastic location like Collaroy, Dee Why, and Narrabeen.
+Further north from the city, surfers will find some fantastic locations like Collaroy, Dee Why, and Narrabeen.

 Sydney Fish Market

 This Sydney Fish Market located at Blackwattle Bay foreshore, is just a short 4 km from Opera House or just 1.5km from Darling Harbor, you can catch a cab here are if you prefer a little exercise, just walk.
-It is the 3rd largest fish market in the world started since 1966.
+It is the 3rd largest fish market in the world started in 1966.
 It sells a whole lot of marine species from fishes to crabs to lobsters (you can see from slides above).
 They also offer cooked seafood, almost everything you can order and ask them to cook or buy ready cook (cheaper).
 I enjoyed my delicious and rather expensive lunch (A$70+) with wife there.

 Other attractions in Sydney which you can explore

-Barangaroo Reserve – a four-minute walk from Wynyard station, and you can also take a ferry direct to the new Barangaroo Wharf, this is an urban renewal project transforming container terminal to walking and cycling tracks, shops, restaurants and exhibition space opened in 2015.
-You take a stroll at Wulugul Walk which have scenic waterfront promenade that stretches 2 kilometers between Walsh Bay and Darling Harbour.
+Barangaroo Reserve – a four-minute walk from Wynyard station, and you can also take a ferry direct to the new Barangaroo Wharf, this is an urban renewal project transforming container terminal into walking and cycling tracks, shops, restaurants and exhibition space opened in 2015.
+You take a stroll at Wulugul Walk which has a scenic waterfront promenade that stretches 2 kilometers between Walsh Bay and Darling Harbour.
 You may be interested to join an Aboriginal cultural tour here to learn about their rich indigenous heritage here.

 Taronga Zoo – Your entrance ticket lets you enjoy close-up encounters with iconic Aussie natives such as the koala, kangaroo, and platypus and other animals from around the world, plus superb views of the Sydney skyline with the Sky Safari cable car, which gives you the chance to look down into the animal enclosures and enjoy sweeping views of Sydney Harbour Bridge Highlights include the Lemur Walk-Through, Koala Encounter, and Seal Show.
 From the city, buses to the zoo depart from Wynyard or you can hop aboard a ferry at Circular Quay.

-George Street – here is where city’s major high-rise office blocks, shops, and historic buildings converge together the elegant Romanesque-style Queen Victoria Building, and plenty of high-end stores, designer boutiques and jewelry stores.
+George Street – here is where the city’s major high-rise office blocks, shops, and historic buildings converge together the elegant Romanesque-style Queen Victoria Building, and plenty of high-end stores, designer boutiques and jewelry stores.
 Nearby, the Sydney Town Hall (1869) is a major city landmark sporting a medley of architectural styles.
 Another architectural standout is the neo-Gothic St. Andrew’s Cathedral, completed and consecrated in 1868.

 Hyde Park – as the name indicate is a sanctuary of sprawling lawns, fig trees with ample picnic spots and a bronze Archibald Fountain.
 At one end, there are 3 fine Georgian buildings, namely Hyde Park Barracks, St. James Church and Supreme Court built by convict labor between 1817-1819.
-Australian Museum sits on the east side fills with largest collection of country natural history.
+Australian Museum sits on the east side fills with the largest collection of the country natural history.

 St. Mary’s Cathedral (1868-82) – opposite Hyde Park, this neo-Gothic style Catholic Church is a symbol of the spiritual beginnings in Australia and the seat of the Archbishop of Sydney.
-Topped by twin spires, and its imposing façade reflects the design of Notre-Dame in Paris.
+Topped by twin spires, and its imposing façade reflects the design of Notre Dame in Paris.
 Intricate stained glass windows cast beautiful patterns of light inside the cathedral.
 Christmas festive season is an especially good time to visit, when the cathedral is adorned with lights and decorations.

 Sydney and Bondi Hop-on Hop-off Tour – if you don’t want to walk, hop on a double-decker bus sightseeing tour to discover the highlights of Sydney and Bondi Beach.
-The bus would take you around top destinations like Sydney Harbour Bridge, Opera House, Darling Harbour and Bondi Beach, choice of 1 day or 2 day ticket
+The bus would take you around top destinations like Sydney Harbour Bridge, Opera House, Darling Harbour and Bondi Beach, choice of 1 day or 2-day ticket

-Blue Mountains Day Trip – if you like nature, you can join a small group tour to this majestic World Heritage Blue Mountain full day tour from Sydney where you can hop onboard the Scenic Railway to enjoy the spectacular Blue Mountains view plus other sites like Three Sisters and Jamison Valley.
+Blue Mountains Day Trip – if you like nature, you can join a small group tour to this majestic World Heritage Blue Mountain full-day tour from Sydney where you can hop on board the Scenic Railway to enjoy the spectacular Blue Mountains view plus other sites like Three Sisters and Jamison Valley.
 Also visit the Featherdale Wildlife Park to see kangaroos, koalas and other Australian animals.
 Later can cruise by boat back to Sydney Harbour on Parramatta River while enjoying your lunch along the way.

 Hunter Valley Wine Tour – join a small group tour and taste the fine wines and culinary delights of Australia’s famous Hunter Distillery.
-Enjoy tours and wine tastings the region’s prestigious wineries as well as sample local cheeses and chocolates.
+Enjoy tours and wine tastings at the region’s prestigious wineries as well as sample local cheeses and chocolates.